A faculty made up Certified Child Life Specialists as well as program directors and supervisory staff in health care settings

 - Candidates need to have completed a bachelor’s degree and to demonstrate experience working with children.

-- Before coming into the program, candidates will need to complete at least 100 hours of volunteer work in a Child Life setting or the equivalent.
-Before applying to this program, candidates must have started that volunteer experience.
+- Before being admitted to the program, candidates will need to complete at least 100 hours of volunteer work in a Child Life setting or the equivalent.

 - See the Admissions Criteria.